-Details about the database loading process are described further in this section, the pfdLoadFile man page, and the source code which is in /usr/share/Performer/src/lib/libpfdu/pfdLoadFile.c.
+Details about the database loading process are described further in this section, the pfdLoadFile man page, and the source code which is in

+/usr/share/Performer/src/lib/libpfdu/pfdLoadFile.c on IRIX and Linux and in %PFROOT%/Src/lib/libpfdu/pfdLoadFile.c on Microsoft Windows.

 The routines pfdInitConverter(), pfdLoadFile(), pfdStoreFile(), pfdConvertFrom(), and pfdConvertTo() exist only as a level of indirection to allow you to manipulate all databases regardless of format through a central API.
 They are in fact merely a mechanism for creating an open environment for data sharing among the multitudes of three-dimensional database formats.
 Each of these routines determines, using file-type extensions, which database converter to load as a run-time DSO.
 The routine then calls the appropriate functionality from that converter's DSO.
-All converters must provide API that is exactly the same as the corresponding libpfdu API with EXT added to the routine names (for example, for ".medit" files, the suffix is "medit").
+All converters must provide API that is exactly the same as the corresponding libpfdu API with \EXT added to the routine names (for example, for .medit files, the suffix is \medit).
 Note that multiple physical extensions can be mapped to one converter extension with calls to pfdAddExtAlias().
 Several aliases are predefined upon initialization of libpfdu.